lucidrains/pixel-level-contrastive-learning/README.md

-    distance_thres = 0.7,           # ideal value is 0.7, as indicated in the paper, which makes the assumption of each feature map's pixel diagonal distance to be 1 (still unclear) similarity_temperature = 0.3,   # temperature for the cosine similarity for the pixel contrastive loss alpha = 1.,                      # weight of the pixel propagation loss (pixpro) vs pixel CL loss use_pixpro = True                # do pixel pro instead of pixel contrast loss, defaults to pixpro, since it is the best one
+    distance_thres = 0.7,           # ideal value is 0.7, as indicated in the paper, which makes the assumption of each feature map's pixel diagonal distance to be 1 (still unclear) similarity_temperature = 0.3,   # temperature for the cosine similarity for the pixel contrastive loss alpha = 1.,                      # weight of the pixel propagation loss (pixpro) vs pixel CL loss use_pixpro = True,               # do pixel pro instead of pixel contrast loss, defaults to pixpro, since it is the best one cutout_ratio_range = (0.6, 0.8)  # a random ratio is selected from this range for the random cutout ).cuda()
-).cuda()

 opt = torch.optim.Adam(learner.parameters(), lr=1e-4)